 Children that are over 1 year old and weigh at least 20 lbs (9 kg) should remain in a rear-facing child restraint as long as possible up to the height or weight limit of the child restraint.
-Forward-facing child restraints are available for children who outgrow rear-facing child restraints and are at least 1 year old.
+Children who outgrow the height or weight limit of the rear-facing child restraint and are at least 1 year old should be secured in a forward-facing child restraint with a harness.
 Refer to the manufacturer's instructions for minimum and maximum weight and height recommendations.
-NISSAN recommends that small children be placed in child restraints that comply with Federal Motor Vehicle Safety Standards or Canadian Motor Vehicle Safety Standards, You should choose a child restraint that fits your vehicle and always follow the manufacturer's instructions for installation and use.
+NISSAN recommends that small children be placed in child restraints that comply with Federal Motor Vehicle Safety Standards or Canadian Motor Vehicle Safety Standards.
+You should choose a child restraint that fits your vehicle and always follow the manufacturer's instructions for installation and use.